 (iii) issue a subsequent Market Notice either that (i) the cause of the temporary suspension has been resolved and the EIM Entity has been reinstated, in which case EIM participation by the EIM Entity shall return to normal, or (ii) EIM participation by the EIM Entity has been terminated.

-29.2 EIM Entity Access to the Real-Time Market
+29.2 EIM Entity and EIM Sub-Entity Access to the Real-Time Market

 (a) In general.
 The CAISO shall –